gnAsteroid/gnosmos.style/README.md

 # How it works

-You can fork this and start changing the styles for your asteroid.
+Fork this, start changing the styles for your asteroid.
+Then:

-Each asteroid can specify a different style by invoking e.g.
+`gnAsteroid -asteroid-dir ~/asteroids/foo -style-dir /path/to/your/style`.

-`gnAsteroid -style-dir /path/to/style -asteroid-dir ~/asteroids/foo`.
+# In progress

-`-style-dir` is optional.
+A lot of changes are to be expected.